 The first Spider-Man came out of nowhere and proved that superhero films didn't have to be made on the cheap, tongue-in-cheek or uninspired slug fests.
 But the second one was even better - Molina's multi-limbed menace was an improvement in every respect over Willem Dafoe's swivel-eyed Green Goblin and the film was a genuinely exciting superhero effort that underlined the viability of the superhero pic.
 The year after Spider-Man 3, Marvel unleashed the game-changing Iron Man which started the MCU rolling into cinemas all over the world and flooding the market to please comic geeks everywhere.
 In the years since, we've been treated to some brilliant movies like Avengers Assemble, Guardians Of The Galaxy and Black Panther.

 DC Comics aren't without ambitions either although they have been playing catch-up ever they launched their own integrated movie universe with 2013's Man Of Steel.
 Sadly, they haven't managed to find much success with critics although audiences are still lapping up their movies so perhaps the market isn't oversaturated just yet.
-So far, the only films worth investigating are Wonder Woman which beat Marvel to become the first female-led superhero film, the fun but uneven Suicide Squad and the tongue-in-cheek Shazam!
+So far, the only films worth investigating are Wonder Woman which beat Marvel to become the first female-led superhero film that was any good, the fun but uneven Suicide Squad and the tongue-in-cheek Shazam!
 With another attempt at Bruce Wayne's crime fighting alter ego The Batman as well as an Eighties-themed sequel to Wonder Woman on the horizon, we'll soon see if DC can start to generate some traction.

 © 2020 Benjamin Cox